johnlokerse/azure-bicep-cheat-sheet/README.md

 # Azure Bicep Cheat sheet

-This Azure Bicep Cheatsheet repository contain a set of quick references for Azure Bicep!
+This Azure Bicep Cheatsheet repository contain a set of quick code references for Azure Bicep!

 ### What is a cheat sheet?